 The professor from Stony Brook University mentioned earlier says, when giving presentations with fellow colleagues, “people perceived me as a ‘young woman,’ meaning that I was less experienced and not qualified.”
 Meanwhile, “men’s words are taken more heavily, even if we have the same knowledge or opinion on a topic.
 It feels like they are discounting what I am saying.”
-These female stereotypes of being too gentle or too sensitive are what keep women from being taken seriously or being given the chance to prove themselves.
+Stereotypes of being too gentle or too sensitive are what keep women from being given the chance to prove themselves.
 This presidential race broke the record for the most women running for president, proving that it takes a lot of courage and confidence to enter such a scathing race.

 Although companies, the government, and individuals have put in